- baby food jar.

 - Fill the jar with water

-- OPTIONAL: Put a few drops of blue food colouring in
+- Optional: Put a few drops of blue food colouring in the jar.

-- OPTIONAL: Put a few drops of oil in for a bit of a lava lamp effect
+- Optional: Put a few drops of oil in for a bit of a lava lamp effect

 - Put the lid on the jar TIGHTLY (ask dad to help!).

 - Let your child play with it ... shake it up to see the universe (you can even talk about the Big Bang theory here if your kids are old enough).

 The Big Bang Theory is a broadly accepted theory for the origin and evolution of our universe.
 Having said that, it's still "just a theory".

 - The General Theory of Relativity: Over eighty years ago, Einstein proposed this theory that describes how the distribution of mass in the universe determines the geometry of the space.